Warnings for Skyla

 - Jaundice

-- If the threads are not visible or are significantly shortened they may have broken or retracted into the cervical canal or uterus.
-Consider the possibility that the system may have been displaced, (for example, expelled or perforated the uterus) [see Perforation, Expulsion ].
+If the threads are not visible or are significantly shortened, they may have broken or retracted into the cervical canal or uterus.
+Consider the possibility that the system may have been displaced (for example, expelled or perforated the uterus) [see WARNINGS AND PRECAUTIONS].
 Exclude pregnancy and verify the location of Skyla, for example, by sonography, X-ray, or by gentle exploration of the cervical canal with a suitable instrument.
 If Skyla is displaced, remove it.
 A new Skyla may be inserted at that time or during the next menses if it is certain that conception has not occurred.
 If Skyla is in place with no evidence of perforation, no intervention is indicated.

 Non-clinical testing has demonstrated that Skyla is MR Conditional.
-Skyla can be safely scanned only under specific conditions:
+A patient with Skyla can be safely scanned in an MR system meeting the following conditions:

-- Static magnetic field of 3 Tesla or less
+- Static magnetic field of 3.0 T or less

 Patient Counseling Information